-The Commission is unpersuaded by Red Bird's argument that determination of rate base and review of expenses would be premature because all pertinent information to establish rate base and final costs will not be available until closing or later.
+The Commission is not persuaded by Red Bird's argument that determination of rate base and review of expenses would be premature because all pertinent information to establish rate base and final costs will not be available until closing or later.
 Commissioner Duffley questioned whether it is typical that access to invoices and other supporting information is provided during the due diligence period.
 Tr. vol. 3, 32.
 Witness Theis responded affirmatively.
 Id.
-Additionally, Commissioner Duffley noted that the Company had updated its rate base twice as of the date of the hearing to the amount of \$423,561 and asked whether that number was accurate.
+Additionally, Commissioner Duffley noted that Red Bird had updated its rate base twice as of the date of the hearing to the amount of \$423,561 and asked whether that number was accurate.
 Id. at 32-33.
-Witness Thies stated that while he thought the Company's rate base number was accurate, there might be accumulated depreciation missing.
+Witness Thies stated that while he thought that Red Bird's rate base number was accurate, there might be accumulated depreciation missing.
 Id. at 33.
-Witness Thies again contended that definitive information about the utility assets is not available until after the Company takes ownership and begins to operate the new system, particularly with small systems.
+Witness Thies again contended that definitive information about the utility assets is not available until after Red Bird takes ownership and begins to operate the new system, particularly with small systems.
 Id.
-Commissioner Duffley then asked what the percentage change in (calculations) would be once the Company owned the system versus the prepurchase calculations.
+Commissioner Duffley then asked what the percentage change in calculations would be once Red Bird owned the system versus the prepurchase calculations.
 Id. at 34.
 Witness Thies estimated the typical range to be only a 5 to 10 percent difference.
 Id.
-Contrary to the Company's assertion, the evidence shows that the Company has all pertinent information needed to set rate base and the possible difference in expenses is minimal.
+Contrary to Red Bird's assertion, the evidence shows that the Company has all pertinent information needed to set rate base and the possible difference in expenses is minimal.

-The Commission is also unpersuaded by any claim that Red Bird would be harmed or prejudiced if the Commission determines rate base and expenses in this transfer proceeding.
-Red Bird witness Cox testified that if the Commission denied all of the due diligence costs and the acquisition adjustment that Red Bird's investors would bear the loss.
+The Commission also is not persuaded by any claim that Red Bird would be harmed or prejudiced if the Commission determines the rate base and due diligence costs in this transfer proceeding.
+Red Bird witness Cox testified that if the Commission denied all the due diligence costs and the acquisition adjustment then Red Bird's investors would bear the loss.
 He further stated, "nothing happens in terms of benefits to customers, nothing happens to quality of service, any of those items."
 Tr. vol. 2, 170-71.
 Witness Cox acknowledges that Red Bird was aware that the practice in North Carolina is to establish rate base in transfers.
-Whether this is the practice in other jurisdictions has no bearing here.
+The Commission notes that the regulatory practices in other jurisdictions in which Red Bird operates have no bearing on the decision rendered in this proceeding.

-The Public Staff also states in support of its position that deferring determination of rate base until Red Bird's first rate case would unnecessarily add complexity to the rate case, especially if the Company proposes to consolidate the rates of its other acquired systems.
+The Public Staff also states in support of its position that deferring determination of rate base until Red Bird's first general rate case would unnecessarily add complexity to the rate case, especially if the Company proposes to consolidate the rates of its other acquired systems.
 It has been the Public Staff's historical practice to use the Commission-approved rate base, rates, and revenues from the most recent prior rate or transfer proceeding as a starting point for the utility's next rate or transfer case, and the Commission has accepted use of this methodology.
-Public Staff witness Feasel testified that this procedure, previously accepted and relied upon by the Commission, was also used in this docket.
-Tr. vol. 2, 194, 222, 243, 298.
+Id. at 222, 298.
+Public Staff witness Feasel testified that this procedure was also used in this docket.
+Id. at 194, 243.
 The Commission also agrees with the Public Staff's concern regarding the increased complexity that would be created if it defers until the general rate case adjudication of issues that have occurred since the last rate case when the utility was in the hands of the previous owner who may be unavailable to provide and substantiate information that affects the rate base established in its last rate case.